-Every Saturday morning between mid-April and Christmas, local farmers, food trucks, and makers set up in Marion Square to sell their goods and the whole town seems to turn out.
+Every Saturday morning between mid-April and December, local farmers, food trucks, and makers set up in Marion Square to sell their goods and the whole town seems to turn out.
 They listen to homegrown music, parade their dogs, and let their kids partake in the bouncy castle and inflatable slides set up in the park.
-Going to the weekly market gives visitors an opportunity to talk to the locals and to meet the Charleston makers of jewelry, salt, fragrances, wooden bowls, sweetgrass baskets, jams, and more.
-Don’t miss the chance to mingle, ask questions, taste samples, admire dogs and babies, and get a strong sense of what this city’s all about.
-(Check the schedule at Charleston Farmers’ Market website.)
+Going to the weekly market gives visitors an opportunity to talk to the residents and to meet the Charleston makers of jewelry, salt, fragrances, wooden bowls, sweetgrass baskets, jams, and more.
+Mingle, ask questions, taste samples, admire dogs and babies, and get a sense of what this city’s all about.

 The art department at the College of Charleston devotes a generous portion of its ground floor on Calhoun Street to gallery space.
 Rotating exhibits of art and film are mounted here, as are free lectures.
-Recent exhibits included a wide-ranging photography show about all aspects of life in the South.
+Past exhibits include a wide-ranging photography show about all aspects of life in the South.
 This is serious art curation—many of the Halsey’s exhibits go on to tour galleries around the country.
-(See what’s on right now by checking Halsey’s website.)

 The telegraphic snippets of info on historic markers hinting at Charleston’s centuries of intrigue can hook the most skeptical visitor.
 You can’t help but want to fill in the blanks of the abbreviated stories.
 A short walk from City Market, at 35 Wentworth Street, you can read that the house was built around 1840 by a free woman of color, Hannah McBeth, and that she resided there with six other women, two of whom were enslaved.
 (Hollywood screenwriters: Take up this story, please.)

-If you’re based downtown, stroll Waterfront Park (swing on the swings, sit on a shady promenade bench, enjoy the fountains and sculpture, and watch the harbor), or head all the way to the tip of the peninsula to see the Battery and pretty White Point Garden.
+If you’re based downtown, stroll Waterfront Park (swing on the swings, enjoy the fountains and sculpture, watch the harbor), or head to the tip of the peninsula to see the Battery and pretty White Point Garden.
 The parks provide shade and green and let you absorb city history and geography without really trying.

 On slower days, some of the carriage stables along Anson Street conduct free tours of their facilities so visitors can meet the animals and see behind the scenes.
 The tours are an obvious ploy to lure you into taking a carriage ride, so be prepared either to sign up for a paid ride or to be firm in saying no (and get ready for some pushback).